 After eating way too much for a hot tropical afternoon we ventured west of Stanley Main Street, through the amphitheatre in Stanley Plaza and on to the Tin Hau Temple (Temple of the Queen of Heaven).
 The temple was built by our friend Cheung Po Tsai in 1767, and it is one of the oldest temples in Hong Kong.
 At the temple I inhaled (expertly by now) the pleasant aromas of the burning incense in the cool shade given by the stone walls before venturing back out and into the raging heat of the afternoon sun.

 Desperate to find some more shade (and quickly) we headed towards Murray House.
 This grand Victorian building was originally built in the present-day business district of Central in 1846 as an officers’ quarters for the British Army, the Murray Barracks, the building became relocated to Stanley during the early 2000s.
 Within the building you can now find some fine dining establishments where for a price you can enjoy your meal in the relative cool beneath the old-fashioned swaying fans from above.
-Having already gorged on the peasants dish of pizza we passed on by the fine dining briagade.
+Having already gorged on pizza we passed on the fine dining.

 Instead we headed along the small path into the wooded hillside beyond Murray House which led us to the tiny Pak Tai Temple perched on a rocky outcrop overlooking the bay.
 We sat for almost an hour at this serene spot looking out to sea and watching the comings and goings of worshippers and tourists alike.